 Workshops: The described activities will be open to a limited number of undergraduate students, with priority for NeuroID participants.
 The objective of these activities is to enhance the students’ research capabilities and increase their knowledge about funding opportunities ascribed to graduate students and through a research career.

-Technical workshops: A 3-days hand-on workshop would be developed in three different areas: Electrophysiology, Immunohistology and Neuroproteomics.
+- Technical workshops: A 3-days hand-on workshop would be developed in three different areas: Electrophysiology, Immunohistology, and Neuroproteomics.
 NeuroID participants will be required to take, at least, two of these workshops during the course of their two years tenure in the program.
 The workshops would be offered the week before the start of the Fall and Spring semester.
-The program directors will be in charged of organizing and coordinating these workshops.
+The program directors will be in charge of organizing and coordinating these workshops.

 The following specific rules are to be fulfilled by all participants of the NeuroID program.
 Failure to do so will result in suspension from the Program’s benefit up to dismissal from the program.
 The specific rules are:

 - This first summer will serve to promote the interaction between the student and his/her mentor.
 Since the students will not take any course work, the students are expected to spend his/her summer in the laboratory.
 At the end of the summer session, the student will be required to submit a report.
 The report will have an introduction describing the main interest of the research laboratory and the specific scientific question the student will be addressing.
 Also, the student will explain the main techniques used in the laboratory, specifically those that she/he will be using on her/his project.